 This course is an introduction to the principles, theories, and practice of documentary and photojournalism by using the camera as a tool of investigation and visual communication.
 Students will create documentary and photojournalistic projects involving story development, captioning and copy writing, editing and sequencing.
 Finished projects will be set up to be published in print and to the web.
 For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisite: Grade of C or above in PHO 301 and GRA 240 or permission of the instructor.
 A studio course.
-3 credits (Spring)
+3 credits